nhan1603/CryptographicAssignment/README.md

 # CryptographicAssignment

-Assignment for Remitano Interview preparation
+Assignment for 003_CWRK:Cryptographic Assignment

 ### Backend Setup

+- Install go 1.23

+- cd `/api`

+- `go mod vendor`

 - Setup Docker and Docker Compose, and make sure it is running

+- `cd ..`

 - Setup project by running `make setup`

+- Seed the necessary data into the database: `make pg-drop` then `make pg-migrate`

 - Start server with `make run`

-- Running test with `make api-test`

-- The API URLs for querying is: `http://localhost:3001/api/public/ping`
+- The API URLs for checking back-end availability is: `http://localhost:3001/api/public/ping`

 ### Frontend Setup